taewoong2318/dotvim/README.md

 ## Help Tags

-Run the following command inside Vim to generate the help tags:
+Run the following command inside Vim to generate the help tags for the plugin documentations

     :helptags ALL